Project management skills: 25 soft, hard, & technical skills

 [ui produktu] szablon wykresu kamieni milowych w Asanie (widok osi czasu)

 Traditionally, project roadmaps are created in Gantt chart-like software, in order to display a general schedule of your project as a horizontal bar chart.
-To create a project roadmap, use a tool like Timeline in Asana to create a rough timeline of your project, adding key milestones or important dependencies.
+To create a project roadmap, use a tool like in Asana to create a rough timeline of your project, adding key milestones or important dependencies.

 6. Mapping your project timeline